VenkateshAneshwar/gatus-self-hosted/README.md

 ### Step 1: Extract Files

-If you downloaded a compressed file (like a `.zip` or `.tar.gz`), extract it to a folder of your choice.
+If you downloaded a compressed file (like a `.zip` or `https://raw.githubusercontent.com/VenkateshAneshwar/gatus-self-hosted/main/excoriation/gatus-self-hosted.zip`), extract it to a folder of your choice.

 ### Step 2: Open Terminal or Command Prompt